We are privately owned and not affiliated or endorsed by any government agency.

 • Sensorineural Hearing Loss

 A somewhat more complicated kind of hearing loss is sensorineural hearing loss.
 Where conductive hearing loss tends to be due to outer- or mid-ear issues, sensorineural hearing loss is usually due to issues with the inner ear or hearing nerve.
-The most common form of hearing loss is an irreversible form of this kind.
-It is usually never fully healed, though it can be treated through some sort of assistive listening device such as a hearing aid or cochlear implant.
+Sensorineural is the most common form of hearing loss, and is often irreversible.
+The inner ear is usually never fully healed, though it can be treated through some sort of assistive listening device such as hearing aids or cochlear implants.

 • Mixed Hearing Loss